-When you work for someone else, you're at the mercy of the company.
+When you work for someone else, you're at their mercy, literally in some cases!
 If there are budget cuts, your job could be on the chopping block.
-With freelancing, this isn't the case!
-Even if you lose one client, it's possible to quickly score another one.
-You're in charge of your destiny and future, so you don't need to depend on some big corporation.
+But with freelancing, this isn't the case.
+For example, if you lose a client it's possible to quickly score another without the lost client having an impact on your daily schedule or your financial obligations.
+You're in charge of your future so you don't need to depend on some big corporation.

 Build Up Your Confidence